- Youth Activity Safety Policy

-The following information has been compiled to assist UNL Extension professionals as they work to abide by the new policy:
+The following information has been compiled to assist Nebraska Extension professionals as they work to abide by the policy:

 - Youth Protection Policy FAQ

 - Youth Safety Policy Fact Sheet for 4-H Volunteers

 - Safety Policy Checklist

 - Youth Safety Policy - Video from Kathleen Lodl

 - Youth Safety Policy - Powerpoint from Cathy Johnston

 - Youth Safety Newsletter Article